 Nug: If you did, you'd probably break every bone in your body...probably.

 Adventure Time gives us Peppermint Butler who innocently declares that, in exchange for a favor he did for Finn and Jake, he will take their flesh as payment.
+The heroes giggle a bit at what they think is a joke before he says he'll take it from them in their sleep.
 His eyes glow black when he does, and Finn and Jake are more than a little unnerved.

 A childish outlook on mature issues, such as a stick figure drawing of a bloody massacre?
 Dig through some of the footage at the Invisible Children project dealing with ex-Child Soldiers from Northern Uganda sometime.